 Most recently, Abrams organized a “Post-Covid-19 Consumer Law Program” with Community Legal Services of Mid-Florida (CLSMF).

 “David spearheaded efforts to put the ‘Defending Consumers Training’ together,” said Martha Pardo, senior manager of public interest and pro bono services at CLSMF.
-“He gathered consumer law attorneys from across the state to present on a variety of issues affecting consumers including debt collection, fair credit reporting, auto repossessions, evictions and bankruptcy.
+“He gathered consumer law attorneys from across the state to present on a variety of issues affecting consumers including debt collection, fair credit reporting, auto repossessions, evictions.
 The training is available as an informative resource for our staff and our pro bono attorneys.
 It received great feedback from attendees.”

 Jim Kowalski a past recipient of the award and president of Jacksonville Area Legal Aid, describes Abrams as having been “a very quiet bulldog for many years.”
 Recently, Abrams created and hosted virtual lunch and learn discussions through the National Association of Consumer Advocates.
 The “Doing Well While Doing Good” information-sharing group was started as an offshoot of earlier efforts by another past Consumer Protection Lawyer of the Year recipient, Janet Varnell.
 Abrams reconfigured the program making it an important virtual gathering place for discussions on the pandemic relating to the CARES Act, including the Paycheck Protection Program.

 Abrams holds a Bachelor of Arts degree in Psychology from Florida State University and an Associate of Science degree in Nursing from Tallahassee Community College.
 He received his law degree from City University of New York School of Law.
 He has been a member of The Florida Bar since 2003.